FuelLabs/fuels-ts/apps/docs/src/guide/transactions/optimizing-frontend-apps.md

 ## Conclusion

-Then, when users click the button, they only need to sign and submit the transaction, which vastly improves the perceived speed of the transaction because many of the necessary requests were done upfront, under the hood.
+Finally, when users click the button, they only need to submit the transaction, which vastly improves the perceived speed of the transaction because many of the necessary requests were done upfront, under the hood.

 Just remember: